 Your engine’s spark plugs should be clean and free of damage to the electrodes for optimal performance.
 Your engine’s performance may be affected if your spark plugs become filthy or fouled.
-A fouled or faulty spark plug is one that has become covered in a substance such as oil, petrol, or carbon, or one that has blistered due to excessive heat.
+A dead spark plug symptoms are one that has become become covered in a substance such as oil, petrol, or carbon, or one that has blistered due to excessive heat.
 Driving with clogged or damaged spark plugs might result in a slew of issues for your engine.
-The following are some of the signs and symptoms of faulty spark plugs:

 Reduced Gas Mileage

 Visiting the petrol station more frequently?
 Spark plugs that are filthy or clogged might cause a dramatic decline in fuel economy.
+It is the most generic dirty spark plug symptoms.
 If your spark plugs aren’t working properly, your gas mileage will suffer.